 Recovering from an illness

-Home health care is not an option for everyone.
+Home healthcare is not a choice for everyone.
 Generally, the patient receiving care or treatment at home must be well enough to be cared for in the home setting.

 Physical, occupational, and/or speech therapy